zywulucky/Sampling-via-CNARW/README.md

     CNRW_version:　this folder contains four files related to the algorithm CNRW, they are,

        CNRW_RelativeError_Age.cpp: Given a query cost budget, esimate the proportion of interesting in a product at a given age.
 And output relative error.

-       CNRW_RelativeError_Degree.cpp：Given a query cost budget, esimate the average degree of corresponding graph.
+       CNRW_RelativeError_Degree.cpp: Given a query cost budget, esimate the average degree of corresponding graph.
 And output relative error.

        CNRW_converge_Degree.cpp: Get "the convergence to mean" of CNRW when use node degree as the indicator of convergence.

        CNRW_converge_PairSimilarity.cpp: Get the "convergence to mean" of CNBRW when use node pair similarity as the indicator of convergence.
 The node pair similarity is computed by utilizing Jaccard coefficient.